 What are rodents?

 The best way to tell the difference between a rodent and another type of animal is by their front incisors.
 Every rodent has continuously growing front incisors that they sharpen and prevent from overgrowing by constantly chewing on objects they come across.
-Their excessive chewing habits are among the many reasons we don't want these pests living in our yards or homes.
+Their excessive chewing habits are among the many reasons we don't want rodents living in our yards or homes.

 Mice, gophers, and voles are all types of rodents that, over time, have come to be a continuous source of frustration for homes and business owners.